DataSeer/snapshot-api/README.md

 - Failed jobs are automatically retried with exponential backoff
 - Memory cleanup prevents resource leaks

+### Graph Configuration Development

+When working with the graph configuration feature:

+- Graph values are determined at submission time based on publication code
+- Custom mappings take precedence over default values
+- All selected graph values are validated against the available array
+- Comprehensive logging helps debug configuration issues
+- The graph value is passed through the entire processing pipeline

 ## Deployment

 ### Docker Deployment